drsusmitadas/mesalabs-day4-lab1/content/tuesday/lab-3.md

 | **Clean, compile, and run your model**.
 Once you see timestep outputs in the terminal, stop the run.
 You will likely see a few initial retry messages (`retry: max residual jumped -- give up in solver`).
 These are expected as the model tries to add the new rotation rate to the ZAMS model. |

 > [!Note]
-> If you recieve permission errors when trying to clean/make/run, you can update the file permissions with the chmod command, ie. `chmod +x clean mk rn re`
+> If you receive permission errors when trying to clean/make/run, you can update the file permissions with the chmod command, ie. `chmod +x clean mk rn re`

 #### Step 4.3: Return of the Profile Columns (from Lab 2)